masiedu4/all-my-blog-posts/ckz4tzcv60bpthis1bb15cy9r.md

 "Knowing it all" is the best way to become obsolete as a developer.

-To put it simply, a know-it-all dismisses other people's opinions, remarks, and suggestions with arrogance.
+To put it simply, a **know-it-all** dismisses other people's opinions, remarks, and suggestions with arrogance.

 Disruption is inherent in the very nature of technology.
 Our old stacks are always being re-examined and deprecated when new technology or software comes out that is a big change.

-Working in an industry like this for more than a year is impossible.
+Being stuck in an industry like this for more than a year is impossible.
 You must be able to move quickly, shield yourself, and adjust to any significant change that may come your way.

 There has been a lot of attention paid to software development in recent years, but when put into perspective, it's mind-boggling.

-You don't matter to technology.
+Technology doesn't care about your "feeling".
 Is the addition of a new stack going to help you along the way?
 It's time to learn!

 **In order to be current, you must continually re-invent yourself.**

-### 2. Read code more than you write
+### 2. Read code more

-Regardless of how skeptical I am of the idea of reading more code than you create, the debate is worth the time.
+Regardless of how skeptical I am of the idea of reading more code than you write, the debate is worth the time.

 The two most fundamental laws that I've learned about reading and sharing ideas are directly related to my strong desire to do both.